DanielParra159/EngineAndGame/README.md

 # Render:
 - Developed with SDL and OpenGL 3.
-- Ability to render models by passing the vertices (not yet charger models).
+- Ability to render models by passing the vertices or file name.
 - Changes in texture and color of the material.

 # Audio: